salsadigitalauorg/webform_openfisca/README.md

 ## Features

 - Handles communication with the OpenFisca API through Guzzle HTTP client.
 - Provides methods to post data, retrieve variables, parameters, and calculations from the OpenFisca API.
+- API calls to private OpenFisca instances are supported with Authorization header.
+[Key module](https://www.drupal.org/project/key) can be utilised to store the authorization header token with the submodule Authorization Key.
 - Webform handler for processing submissions & interacting with OpenFisca API.
 - Provides a mechanism for creating redirect rules based on OpenFisca responses.